gvwilson/thirdbit/src/fiction/iffy/1/index.md

 A rough-looking woman in a green and yellow vest was standing in front of its single door arguing loudly with two men in dark blue Marine uniforms.
-"An' *I* said I'll open it when Captain Kerse tells me to!" she said hotly, uncrossing muscular arms thick with tattoos.
+"An' *I* said I'll open it when my captain tells me to!" she said hotly, uncrossing muscular arms thick with tattoos.